 Do not delay obtaining COBRA coverage.
 The COBRA election period is very short, as short as 30 days from the qualifying event.
 If the deadline for COBRA election is missed, then health insurance under the employee-spouse’s coverage could terminate.
 A spouse seeking to elect COBRA coverage will almost always need a specific form from the employer.

 After investing so much in your marriage, do not leave yourself vulnerable in Tennessee divorce.
 Whether you are filing the divorce complaint or responding to allegations of adultery or other grounds for divorce, always consult with an experienced Memphis, TN, divorce lawyer.
 Familiarize yourself with Tennessee divorce laws, they can determine your options and influence the outcome of your case.

 Improve your edge by actively researching Tennessee divorce laws on this website.
 Prepare yourself for court proceedings, negotiation, and divorce mediation.
 Be ready to discuss important issues with your lawyer, including child custody, child support, and parenting time; the division of marital property (pensions and retirement plans, too); alimony, COBRA, and more.

 References, Resources and More:

-- More on Tennessee Divorce Laws and Answers to FAQ’s
+- Divorce Laws & Filing in Tennessee Answers to FAQs

 - Download our free e-Book, Your First Steps: 7 Steps Planning Your Tennessee Divorce.